 Social Media Age Registrations

-Social media sites typically generate the money they need to operate through target advertising.
+Social media sites typically generate the money they need to operate through targeted advertising.
 This is achieved through using the registration information provided by its users.
 It is therefore a possibility that if someone has used a false age to register on a site, they will receive inappropriate material.

 Additional Useful Websites for Information

-Whether you’re a new Internet user or an expert, the advice and tools provided below can help you navigate the web safely and securely.
+Whether you’re a new internet user or an expert, the advice and tools provided below can help you navigate the web safely and securely.

 To report concerns directly to The Child Exploitation and Online Protection Centre (CEOP), please click here.